lxy-alexander/VibeHPC/README.md

 NVIDIA's power category submission is called 'MaxQ'.
 To run the harness with power measurements, follow the steps below:

 1. Set the machine to the desired power mode.
-The Makefile in closed/NVIDIA contains a target called `power_set_maxq_state` that describes the power settings we use for our MaxQ submissions.
+The Makefile in `closed/<SUBMITTER>` contains a target called `power_set_maxq_state` that describes the power settings used for MaxQ submissions.
 Run this make target before proceeding.
 2. Set up a Linux power director machine with the following requirements.
     1. PTDaemon `ptd-linux-x86` is installed in `/usr/bin`.
 The PTDaemon executable file is located in a private repo: [https://github.com/mlcommons/power](https://github.com/mlcommons/power) and submitters must join the Power WG and sign the PTD EULA license agreement to get it.
     2. The MLCommons [power-dev repo](https://github.com/mlcommons/power-dev) is cloned in `~/mlperf-power/power-dev` and is on the correct branch for the MLPerf Inference version (i.e. `r1.0` for MLPerf Inference v1.0)
     3. You have created a directory at `~/power_logs`
     4. There exists an administrator user `lab` with password `labuser-mlpinf`.
-If your administrator account has different login information, set `POWER_SERVER_USERNAME` and `POWER_SERVER_PASSWORD` in `closed/NVIDIA/Makefile.power` to the correct credentials.
+If your administrator account has different login information, set `POWER_SERVER_USERNAME` and `POWER_SERVER_PASSWORD` in `closed/<SUBMITTER>/Makefile.power` to the correct credentials.
     5. OpenSSH server is installed and enabled on the machine, listening on port 22.
     6. Set the IP of the power system in `power/power_server_ips.py`
 3. Set the power meter configuration in `power/server-$HOSTNAME.cfg`.
 Refer to NVIDIA sample configuration (`server-template-linux.cfg`) files as examples, and note that you need to bump up the listen port and network port so different systems don't collide with each other.